HOFNER FACT FILES -

 SELMER GUITAR CASES IN THE 1960's

 Selmer tended to import guitars from the overseas manufacturers into the UK without cases, and then offer their own range of hard cases to the retailer/final customer.
 This seems to have applied to all the major guitar lines that they dealt in; i.e. Hofner, Futurama, Fender, and even Gibson.
 Presumably the thinking was that Selmer could buy-in these more cheaply direct from the case manufacturers rather than buying them through the guitar manufacturers, hence avoiding middle-man costs.
-It is believed that Hofner obtained many of the cases that they subsequently offered for Hofner guitars from the Jakob Winter Company who were closely involved with and had their factory in same area of Bavaria as Hofner themselves.
+It is believed that Selmer obtained many of the cases that they subsequently offered for Hofner guitars from the Jakob Winter Company who were also closely involved with Hofner over in Germany.

 (Even Bigsby vibrato units were produced under licence in the UK for Selmer, who imported all Hofner semi-acoustics into the country with fixed tailpieces.
 These were then removed and replaced with a UK Bigsby if an order for a vibrato-equipped guitar was received from a retailer.)